latexstudio/LaTeX-1/classycv/readme.md

 # ABOUT

-This package provides the LaTeX2e class *classycv* for writing job applications including cover letter and attachment.
+This package provides the LaTeX2e class *classycv* for writing job application documents.

 ## FEATURES